turbinesFoam/turbinesFoam/README.md

 turbinesFoam
 ============

+Right now, this library is just a dream!
+Don't expect anything to work and please consider helping with the project.

-A library for wind and marine hydrokinetic turbine parameterized simulations in OpenFOAM.
-Some components for solvers and turbine models were taken from SOWFA and Offwind.
+Someday, this will hopefully be a library for parameterizing wind and marine hydrokinetic turbines in OpenFOAM.
+So far, some components for solvers and turbine models have been taken from NREL's SOWFA and Offwind.

 To-do
 -----
-  - [ ] Use fvOptions for turbine models, so solvers do not need to be modified?
+  - [ ] Write axial-flow turbine actuator line model as `fvOption`, so custom solvers are unnecessary.
-  - [ ] Write cross-flow turbine actuator line model
+  - [ ] Write cross-flow turbine actuator line model as `fvOption`
-  - [ ] Use turbines as sources in turbulence model equations?
+  - [ ] Write cross-flow turbine actuator surface model as `fvOption`.

 Features